 With a huge demand for professional ecologists and conservation practitioners with applied Geographic Information Systems (GIS) skills, this course provides core knowledge of GIS to support conservation action and evaluate its biodiversity outcomes.

-For practitioners in the conservation sector looking to develop skills in GIS-informed decision making and those seeking to change careers, this unique course has been designed to provide both core operational skills and experience of how GIS can be applied to longer conservation processes.
+This unique course has been designed not only to develop core operational skills in GIS, but to provide students with experience of how GIS can be applied within longer conservation processes.
 The explicit aim is to allow students to integrate both basic and advanced GIS skills into their everyday conservation tasks and activities, principally using the QGIS open-source system.

 - Fundamentals of Conservation GIS: Gain a solid foundation in practical and theoretical knowledge for operating a GIS system.
 This includes how to create, map, edit, digitise, manipulate, present and interrogate conservation-related spatial data.